musesum/MuFlo/README.md

 ˚˚ <> ..
 ˚˚ { pos(x 0…1, y 0…1, z 0…1) angle(roll %360, pitch %360, yaw %360) mm(0…3000)})
 ```
-Imagine wearing a motion capture suit that you have record every movement and then playback
-- Record total state of  `graph << body˚˚`
-- Playback total state of  `graph >> body˚˚`
-- Create a functional mirror `twin: body ←@→ body`
-- Inspired by a Kinect/OpenNI experiment, shown [here](https://www.youtube.com/watch?v=aFO6j6tvdk8)

 ### Vehicles and Simulators

 In 2004, NASA put on a conference called [Virtual Iron Bird](https://www.nasa.gov/vision/earth/technologies/Virtual_Iron_Bird_jb.html) to encourage modeling of Spacecraft.
 One question was how to manage the dataflow between sensors and actuators.
 How does one simulate a vehicle?
 Or synchonize co-pilot controls?

-### Ledgers

-- A billion people with a billion private graphs ,
-- each with millions of nodes,
-- which synchronize